-D35 Prior to the commencement of construction in proximity to, or affecting, a heritage item or contributory item in a heritage conservation area, the Proponent must complete the archival recordings, including photographic recording of the heritage items, unless otherwise agreed by the Secretary.
+D37 Prior to the commencement of construction in proximity to, or affecting, a heritage item or contributory item in a heritage conservation area, the Proponent must complete the archival recordings, including photographic recording of the heritage items, unless otherwise agreed by the Secretary.

-The archival recording must be undertaken by a qualified and experienced heritage consultant, in accordance with the How to Prepare Archival Records of Heritage Items (2003) guidelines issued by the NSW Heritage Council.
-Within 12 months of completing the archival recording, or as otherwise agreed by the Secretary, the Proponent must submit a Heritage and

-Contributory Item Archival Recording and Research Report containing the archival and photographic recordings and historical research, to the Department, the NSW Heritage Council, the local library, the local Historical Society in the respective local government area(s) and UrbanGrowth NSW.
+The archival recording must be undertaken by a qualified and experienced heritage consultant, in accordance with the How to Prepare Archival Records of Heritage Items (2003) guidelines issued by the Heritage Council of NSW.
+Within 12 months of completing the archival recording, or as otherwise agreed by the Secretary, the Proponent must submit a Heritage and Contributory Item Archival Recording and Research Report containing the archival and photographic recordings and historical research, to the Department, the Heritage Council of NSW, the local library, and the local Historical Society in the respective local government area(s).

-- D36 The Proponent must complete archival recordings for any impacted part of the heritage conservation area prior to the commencement of construction within a respective heritage conservation area.
-Consultation with the NSW Heritage Council (or its delegate), the National Trust and the relevant council is to be carried out to determine the objectives and approaches to the archival recording.
+- D38 The Proponent must complete archival recordings for any impacted part of the heritage conservation area prior to the commencement of construction within a respective heritage conservation area.
+Consultation with the Heritage Council of NSW (or its delegate) and the relevant council is to be carried out to determine the objectives and approaches to the archival recording.
 The archival recording of heritage conservation areas is to include, but not be limited to: - (a) comprehensive photographic recording of buildings, structures, open spaces, public realm, architecture, urban design, landscaping and streetscapes; - (b) surveying and mapping of land use arrangements, street patterns and layouts, subdivision layouts, landscape design and street tree plantings; and - (c) any other feasible recording requested and agreed to following consultation with the aforementioned stakeholders.

-The archival recording of heritage conservation areas must be undertaken by a qualified and experienced heritage consultant, and should be undertaken in a manner generally reflective of the How to Prepare Archival Records of Heritage Items (2003) guidelines issued by the NSW Heritage Council.
-Within 12 months of completing the archival recording, or as otherwise agreed by the Secretary, the Proponent must submit a Heritage Conservation Area Archival Recording and Research Report, for each relevant heritage conservation area, containing the archival and photographic recordings, mapping and historical research, to the Department, the NSW Heritage Council, the local library, the local Historical Society in the respective local government area(s) and UrbanGrowth NSW.
+The archival recording of heritage conservation areas must be undertaken by a qualified and experienced heritage consultant, and should be undertaken in a manner generally reflective of the How to Prepare Archival Records of Heritage Items (2003) guidelines issued by the Heritage Council of NSW.
+Within 12 months of completing the archival recording, or as otherwise agreed by the Secretary, the Proponent must submit a Heritage Conservation Area Archival Recording and Research Report, for each relevant heritage conservation area, containing the archival and photographic recordings, mapping and historical research, to the Department, the Heritage Council of NSW, the local library, and the local Historical Society in the respective local government area(s).